101 Ways to Get Your Wife to Submit…

 Ephesians 5:23 says,

 Remember, her “submission” is a willing placing under – you just can’t force it.
-No where in the bible does it say she is to obey you.
+She has to WANT to do that for it to easily happen.
+Nowhere in the bible does it say she is to obey you.
 Understand this as well – she’ll more readily stand by you, submit to you, respect you, and encourage you if you are a man of integrity, honor, and serving as a leader, instead of trying to dominate or control her.
+That means you think highly of her, hold her in high esteem as precious to God (because she is, just as much as you are), support her, are for her, cherish and adore her, tell her the truth in a gentle way, and encourage her passions.
+You don’t expect her to make her life about you.
+She is a person God made with unique wiring, a plan and a purpose, sent here by God, before she was your wife.
+Her purpose may end up being put on hold when she is raising your kids, but if you help her be who God made her to be, you will find her doing the same for you.

-And here’s the thing – if you “lord” your power “over her” – she may still do what you ask, but deep down, she’ll seethe with resentment.
+And here’s the thing – if you “lord” your power “over her” trying to force her into compliance – she may still do what you ask, but deep down, she’ll seethe with resentment.
 Why?
 Because God didn’t wire human beings to control or dominate each other – but to thrive in atmospheres of mutual respect and love.

-If you want your wife to struggle with hating you – demand she obey you.
+If you want your wife to struggle with hating you – demand she obey you or be controlling.

 She may comply, but if she’s doing so out of fear, she may become extremely depressed, commit suicide, or if she stops being afraid, she may leave you.